 “I want to marry her– that’s why.”

 “What!
 Are you crazy?
-Maybe you don’t know that Itto is the most beautiful girl anyone has ever seen anywhere.
+Maybe you don’t know that Yetto is the most beautiful girl anyone has ever seen anywhere.
 Men have come from miles and miles away and offered her father gold and silver and pearls and camels and all sorts of wealth and yet he has refused to give her to any of them.
 Maybe you don’t know that any man from this village who dared to voice his wish for her hand would immediately be turned into the village idiot.
-Itto is a woman only a fool would dream of.
+Yetto is a woman only a fool would dream of.
 And tell me, suppose her father were willing to give her to you, what would you give her as a dowry?”

 “My mule, that’s all I have!”